 In the second half of the second century, the Greek philosopher Galen first pointed out the difference between the biblical and the Greek cultures, arguing that the basic distinction between these two cultures is a result of different cosmologies.
 Galen argued that the principle of God’s ‘free will’ could only develop in biblical cosmology, where God’s will can impose order on chaotic material (Dihle 1982).
 God’s will fashions a different future, one where he has the ability to create, to change, to renew, to transform, to not repeat, and a chance to improve.
-Galen adds that the lack of free will in classical Greek culture is also a result of its cosmology (Dihle 1982, p.
-1).
-Greek theology and cosmology are based on the premise that everything which happens in the universe follows the logic given to human beings, in order for him to be able to understand his place in the world and to act accordingly.
+Galen adds that the lack of free will in classical Greek culture is also a result of its cosmology (Dihle 1982:1).
 In this eternal deterministic world, free will does not exist.
 The world is ruled by fate and necessity.
 Free will is a product of the Bible.
-‘Creation results from the power and the pleasure or will of Yahveh, and from nothing else’ (Dihle 1982, p.
-4).
+‘Creation results from the power and the pleasure or will of Yahveh, and from nothing else’ (Dihle 1982:4).
 The Bible, which assumes ex nihilo creation, also assumes the existence of free will.
-‘There is no boundary to his will and his rule… Not the abstraction but the utter supremacy of god’s will—this is the basic idea of the fate of the Israeli unity’ (Kaufmann 1971, p.
-244).
-God creates the world out of free will.
+‘There is no boundary to his will and his rule… Not the abstraction but the utter supremacy of God’s will—this is the basic idea of the fate of the Israeli unity’ (Kaufmann 1971:244).

+On the one hand, God is an abstract ideal, and on the other, in the Bible we encounter an anthropomorphized God: God contemplates, desires, is frustrated, angry, merciful, disappointed, saddened, and grieved: ‘and it grieved Him at his heart’ (Gen. 6.6).
+The relationship between God and humanity is established as immutable, sealed by law and oath.
+Yet this all-encompassing relationship is personal and comprises contracts with every individual—extreme anthropomorphism (Muffs 2006:24).
+According to Fromm (1975), the Bible presents an evolving concept of God: In the expulsion from the Garden of Eden, the biblical God is an aggressive and arbitrary ruler; when God establishes a covenant, he ceases to be an absolutist ruler, for he and humanity become two parties to an agreement; after God forged a government with humanity, He forged a covenant with the Hebrews, and became a Father (Fromm 1975: 22–25).
+Fromm contends that as the concept of God evolves, humanity’s fear of Him diminishes; humanity becomes His partner.
+In the Bible, the concept of God evolves from a foreign God, unknown to humanity, to a personal God (Fromm 1975:40–41).

+In the minds of believers, God is an active force in nature; he is not only the Creator of the world but also its ruler; commanding and exercising providence over humanity.
+Accordingly, he arouses in his believers fear and a desire to please him (Malkin 2003, p.45).
+Among the attributes ascribed to God in the biblical text is ‘Judge of the Earth’ (Ps.
+94.2).
+Israelite monotheism exalts God above humanity.
+God is awesome in his holiness and righteousness, which is why Israelite belief rejects the divinity of mortal kings.
+But the holy, transcendental God does not move humanity toward Him.
+He descends to earth, walks in the Garden of Eden, speaks with the forefathers, and is hosted by Abraham.